R-Jin/One-page/README.md

 ```
 To make the weather widget work create a openweathermap account and create a api key.
 Create a .env file in the root of the project check out the .env.example file.

 To edit the weather location.
 Change the `city` variable in `src/api.js`.
+The city codes are available on [openweatherapi](https://openweathermap.org/)

 Change artwork in `src/misc/artwork/` and change the file name to `artwork.jpg`.